api-loopy5418-dev/loopypy/README.md

 ## About

-loopy-py is a wrapper for api.loopy5418.dev made in Python.
+loopypy is a wrapper for api.loopy5418.dev made in Python.

 It's easy for people that don't know how to make HTTP requests.